 I can’t say enough about the view here, it really may be one of the most beautiful I’ve seen in England.
 I plan to camp up here in Summer and wake up to it.

 Sounds seem to sharpen at dusk, tractor trailer clank, a car in the distance, bull bellow and sheep bleat.
-Senses alert and heightened but also feelings in this case; satisfaction and happiness.
+Senses alert and heightened but also emotions, in this case; satisfaction and happiness.